ThePeej/prayers-sinatra-app/NOTES.md

 Prayers posted anonymously can still be deleted if user has account and is logged in prior to posting.

 Prayers posted anonymously by user not using an account cannot be deleted (except for by group leader)

+----- DONE -----

+Prayers - (belong to authors, authors have many prayers.
+Groups have many prayers)

+current_user.groups.first.prayers.first.content is working => Can display prayer requests on each group show page